BorisMoore/jsdefer/README.md

 			// This script has both minified and unminified versions
 			urlMin: "myCombinedFiles/tmpl.min.js",

-			// It is a combined script: it can be used in place of the tmpl and tmplPlus scripts
+			// It is a combined script: it can be used in place of the tmpl and tmplplus scripts
-			contains: [ "tmpl", "tmplPlus" ]
+			contains: [ "tmpl", "tmplplus" ]
 		},

 		yahooHelper: {